t4d-gmbh/git-and-science/source/content/versioning_vs_reproducibility/reproduce/transitive_dependencies.md

 {% if slide %}####{%else%}:::{card}{%endif%} Transitive Dependencies {octicon}`package-dependencies`{octicon}`package-dependencies;0.8em`{octicon}`package-dependencies;0.6em`{octicon}`package-dependencies;0.4em`
 Address the indirect dependencies required by your primary libraries.
-Managing these ensures that all necessary components are accounted for.
+Managing this ensures that all necessary components are accounted for.

 **How?**